m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 Conditional types in TypeScript allow you to create new types based on type level conditions.
 They are a powerful way to express complex type relationships by giving you a form of control flow in type level expressions of the language.
-As an ordinary typescript user it is not a feature you will often need to use and in fact you may never have need to use it.
-Howerver, it is a feature that powers a lot of the more clever forms of type inference and type checking that you see in the language and in many popular TypeScript libraries.
+As an ordinary TypeScript user, it is not a feature you will often need to use and in fact, you may never have need to use it.
+However, it is a feature that powers a lot of the more clever forms of type inference and type checking that you see in the language and in many popular TypeScript libraries.